 Carbohydrates Per Meal

-If you follow an 1,800-calorie diet, and eat 810 to 1,170 carbohydrate-based calories a day, this calorie count equals 202 to 292 g of carbohydrates.
-Allow for 75 g of carbohydrates during breakfast, around 50 to 60 g of carbohydrates for lunch and dinner, and the rest for snacking.
+Back to the example of an 1,800-calorie diet, if you have 810 to 1,170 grams of carbohydrates allotted for the day, you might allow for 75 grams of carbohydrates during breakfast, 50 to 60 grams for lunch and dinner, and the rest for snacking.

-Not all carbs are created equal; some are better for you than others.
-Certain carbohydrates are accompanied by other important dietary nutrients like vitamins, minerals and fiber.
-When choosing carbohydrates, try to pick unprocessed or whole sources -- fruits, vegetables, legumes, whole grain rice, barley, oats and wheat.
-Avoid processed and refined sugars, such as white bread, soda and desserts.
+Not all carbs are created equal; some have more nutrients (like vitamins, minerals and fiber) than others.
+When choosing carbohydrates, try to pick unprocessed or whole sources — fruits, vegetables, legumes, whole grain rice, barley, oats and wheat.
+Limit or avoid processed and refined sugars, such as white bread, soda and desserts.